magimedical/docs.happypathology.com/src/content/docs/guides/document-workflow.md

 ### Flattened Patient Case

-To get all the extracted information for a Patient Case as one flat JSON object you can use `GET /v1/patient_case/{CASE_ID}/extract/flatten?tags=XYZ`.
+To get an aggregated view of the Case's extracted information as one flat JSON object you can use `GET /v1/patient_case/{CASE_ID}/extract/flatten?tags=XYZ`.

+For each field, the flattened response merges all values found across all documents.
+For example, if the HappyPathology system identified the first name "Bob", "Bobby", and "Robert" on a Case's three documents, the flattened JSON would have patient_first_name: ["Bob", "Bobby", "Robert"].

-You can filter the response by tags on the source documents.
+You can filter the response by custom tags (contact HappyPathology team for your custom tags).

 Provide zero, one, or multiple tags separated by commas, for example `tags=XYZ,ABC`.
 When multiple tags are provided, documents that have **any** of the specified tags are included.

 Example usage using curl: